Overview of metric rules

 Metrics in Sumo

-Here is an example of the Graphite metric path and the Carbon 2.0 key-value pairs for the same metric:
+Here is an example of the Graphite metric path, the Carbon 2.0 key-value pairs, and the Prometheus labels for the same metric:

 - Graphite example:

 This section describes the benefit of using metric rules.

 Metric rules can create tags derived from segments of a Graphite metric path, or from the key-value pairs for a Carbon 2.0 metric.

 Metric rules are especially useful for Graphite metrics, although they can also be used with the Carbon 2.0 format.
 Attaching tags to Graphite metrics significantly eases the metric query process, enabling users to interactively build a query as a set of key-value pairs.

 Consider a Graphite metric with the following structure: